 Apply a few dots of the lipstick on your cheeks’ apples and mix with your fingertips or a thick brush.
 Your cheeks will appear naturally flushed if you use pink lipstick as a blush.

 Can lip gloss be used as a blush?

 Making your gloss into a cream blush is simple.
-For a fresh-faced glow, lightly press and tap the color into the apples of your cheeks.
+For a fresh-faced glow, lightly press and tap the colour into the apples of your cheeks.

 However, keep in mind that less is more!
 It’s easy to go overboard with a lip gloss recipe, so be cautious.
-For the most pleasing look, use a pink or peachy-colored lip gloss.
+For the most pleasing look, use a pink or peachy-coloured lip gloss.

 Alternative ways to use your lipstick

 Do you want to try out vampy red-eye for fall without having to go out and find the correct eyeshadow?
 Having a good lipstick collection may be able to assist you in resolving your issues.